Nick Spano

-Nicola Fortunato Spano (born March 16, 1976 in Los Angeles, California) is an American acting coach and former actor.
-Spano is best known for his role as Donnie Stevens in the Disney Channel Original Series Even Stevens and Disney Channel Original Movie The Even Stevens Movie.
+Nicola Fortunato Spano (born March 16, 1976, in Los Angeles, California) is an American actor.
+He is best known for playing Donnie Stevens in the Disney Channel Original Series Even Stevens and Disney Channel Original Movie The Even Stevens Movie.

 His other television credits include 7th Heaven, Alias, Over There, Cold Case, Strong Medicine, Eve, Monk, Moesha, The Wayans Bros., Angel, Beyond the Break and NCIS, as well as co-hosting the syndicated game show Peer Pressure with Valarie Rae Miller.

 He attended Don Bosco Technical Institute in Rosemead, California, studying Construction Technology.
 He is also the founder of the Hollywood Night Market, and Re/creation Café, a community art and music restaurant in Los Angeles.